gilesknap/gphotos-sync/README.rst

 * Some types of video will not download using the new API.
 This mostly is restricted to old formats of video file (in my library it is a subset of videos shot before 2010).
 Google is looking at this problem see https://issuetracker.google.com/issues/116842164
-* The API strips GPS data from images.
+* The API strips GPS data from images see https://issuetracker.google.com/issues/80379228.
+* Video download transcodes the videos even if you ask for the original file (=vd parameter) see https://issuetracker.google.com/issues/80149160.
+My experience is that the result is indistinguishable visually but it is a smaller file with approximately 60% bitrate (same resolution).

 Install and configure